ibm-apiconnect/pot/labs/lab0.md

     nvm use node
     ```

-    > **Note:** You may want to update your .bash file so you do not have to source the shell script everytime.
-To do that, add the following to your .bash file located in your user home directory:
+    > **Note:** You may want to update your .bash file so you do not have to source the shell script every time.
+To do that, add the following to your .profile located in your user home directory:
     >
     > ```bash
     > export NVM_PATH=~/.nvm